two korean women in traditional dress

 koreanclass101 homepage

 KoreanClass101 has thousands of podcast-style lessons available.
-The lesson topics range from typical language topics like vocabulary and grammar, but also include lessons on Korean cultural topics like holidays and traditions.
-Additionally, three are tons of extra resources like a grammar bank, videos, and vocabulary lists.
+The lessons range from typical language topics like vocabulary and grammar, but also include lessons on Korean culture such as holidays and traditions.
+Additionally, there are tons of extra resources like a grammar bank, videos, and vocabulary lists.
 You can sign up for a free KoreanClass101 account and receive new lessons every week, or read more about it in this KoreanClass101 review.

 Let’s Learn Korean